rbruna/meeg_analysis/README.md

 This repository contains the scripts developed (and, some times, compiled) in the [Laboratory of Cognitive and Computational Neuroscience](https://meg.ucm.es) in Madrid for the analysis of MEG and EEG data.
 Code based on others' is (or should be) referenced at the beginning of the code, and is (or should be) always based on Open Source code [^opensource].

-[^opensource]: Althought not explicitely indicated in each code file, all code present here is open source, publised under the GNU GPL v.3 license.
+[^opensource]: Althought not explicitely indicated in each code file, all new code present here is open source, publised under the GNU GPL v.3 license.

 The repository is divided in sections (namely folders starting by the letter "s"), and each sesion is divided in steps (namely scripts starting by the letter "s".
 It is confussing, I know).